 The Orinda Water Treatment Plant has the largest output, with a maximum capacity of 200 MGD.
 This plant serves all or parts of Alameda, Albany, Berkeley, El Cerrito, Emeryville, Moraga, Oakland, Orinda, Piedmont, Richmond and San Leandro.
 The other plants supply water in varying amounts to the balance of the EBMUD service area.

-Every drop of water delivered to customers is filtered through sand, and anthracite or carbon.
+Every drop of water delivered to customers is filtered through sand and anthracite.
 Each water treatment plant also provides disinfection, fluoridation and corrosion control.

 Water Treatment Steps

 Water entering the plant is sprayed into the air through nozzles, producing a fountain-like effect.
-Breaking the water into small drops creates a proper oxygen balance, releasing trapped gases that can cause objectionable tastes and odors.
+Breaking the water into small drops adds oxygen and releases trapped gases that can cause objectionable tastes and odors.

-EBMUD adds coagulants to the water in mixing basins.
-The coagulants neutralize particles, allowing them to join together.
-These particles are removed in subsequent steps.
+EBMUD adds coagulants to the water, allowing very small particles to stick together, forming larger particles.
+These larger particles are removed in subsequent steps.

-After coagulants are added, the water is gently mixed to cause particles to combine and grow large enough to settle.
+After coagulants are added, the water is gently mixed to cause the small particles to combine and grow large enough to settle by gravity.

 The water flows into sedimentation basins where the particles settle to the bottom.
-This step removes about 85 percent of the suspended matter in the water.
+This step removes most of the suspended matter in the water by gravity.
 Water for the next step (filtration) is collected from the top of the sedimentation basins.

 Any remaining particles are trapped and removed during filtration.
 The almost clear water from the sedimentation basins flows into deep, concrete-walled boxes.
 At the bottom are filter beds made up of layers of anthracite and sand.
-Particles are trapped in these layers as the now-clean water flows down through the filters to a collecting system.
+Particles are trapped in these layers as the now-clean water flows down through the filters.

-The addition of a chlorine solution kills any pathogenic microscopic life, such as bacteria or viruses.
-Finely controlled amounts of chlorine are added on an ongoing basis.
-Prior to leaving the treatment plant, small amounts of ammonia are added to the chlorine to form chloramine, a more stable disinfectant, that will last longer in the distribution system.
+Chlorine is added to kill pathogens such as bacteria and viruses.
+Chlorine also improves the performance of the filters.
+Precisely controlled amounts of chlorine are added.
+Prior to leaving the treatment plant, ammonia is added to the chlorine to form chloramine, a more stable disinfectant, that lasts longer in the distribution system.

 At Sobrante and Upper San Leandro water treatment plants, ozone is used for disinfection and control of taste and odor causing compounds.

-EBMUD is required by regulation to add a small amount of fluoride to the water to promote dental health.
+Before the water leaves the plant, a small amount of fluoride is added to the water to promote dental health.

-EBMUD adds calcium hydroxide (lime) or sodium hydroxide to the water at the source or at water treatment plants to control corrosion.
-Using lime to achieve a slightly alkaline chemical balance prevents the water from corroding EBMUD's distribution pipes and consumers' plumbing.
-This keeps substances like lead from leaching out of plumbing fixtures and into the drinking water.
+EBMUD adds calcium hydroxide (lime) and sodium hydroxide (caustic) to the water to control corrosion.
+Using lime and caustic helps to achieve a slightly alkaline chemical balance, preventing the water from corroding distribution pipes and consumers' plumbing.
+This keeps substances like lead, copper, and iron from leaching out of plumbing fixtures and into the drinking water.